to homepage A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 AlSi-cast or forged, surface protection

 The piston should have a low specific weight and, therefore, is cast from an aluminium alloy or, e.g., in high performance engines, is pressed (forged) together with 10 - 25% silicon and otherwise very little other materials.
-Since it's center, and particularlythe lower part of the shank is in contact with the cylinder, it's largest diameter is here.
+Since its center, and particularly the lower part of the shank is in contact with the cylinder, its largest diameter is here.
 A 1/10 mm thick coating of graphite, tin, lead or anodise improves the surface slip qualities.
 An iron coating (Ferrocoat) is one of the possibilities for using the piston in aluminium cylinders.

 Combustion temperatures of up to 2500°C